 When determining a marketing strategy, it’s good to walk the line between being informative and too promotional.
 Fortunately, content marketing is a great way to market yourself without being too “salesy.”

-Instead of hyping up the public in a 30-second commercial, content marketing gives you much more time to inform and connect with an audience.
+Instead of hyping up the public in a 30-second commercial, content marketing for small businesses gives you much more time to inform and connect with an audience.
 Use this time to take things slow and be more of an authority than a salesperson.

 1. Create a Blog

 One of the best ways to begin a content marketing campaign is by creating blog content.
 You might be asking, “what in the world is a blog?”
 A blog is simply a website that acts as a type of online journal or “weblog” (what blog is an abbreviation for).

 If your company already has a website, you have everything you need to start a blog.
 One of the best things I can recommend here is to avoid overthinking, especially in the early stages.
 Start with a few topics, get ready to type, and see where it ends up.

 To set yourself up for small business success, I recommend buying a cheap domain from a service like NameCheap.
 You can get most domains for about $10 (as long as they’re not owned by someone else)!

 Before posting it, don’t forget to run your content through a grammar checker like Grammarly or the Hemingway App.